Ergonomic Works

 * The complete setup of your desk for the remote ergonomic evaluation.

-* Any additional equipment or items in your immediate work area.
+* Any additional equipment or items present in your immediate work area.

 * The overall lighting conditions.